DavidWidjaja-137/enph353_final/README.md

 This is a simulation environment designed to match the real competition environment.
 You do not need to use it, though it might be helpful to test ideas and train control models.

+Note: Instructions were changed by David to reflect the current state of this repository.

 ## Installation instructions:
 * If you **do not** have a catkin workspace, please create one.
 You can use any folder to create it in.
 The example below uses your home directory.
 ```